Acquisition no. 5: A museum information sign for a pot showing Achilles and Patroclus hanging out, bandaging each other’s wounds, as one does.

 Photo credit: Bibi Saint-Pol, via Wikimedia Commons.

-To learn more about fake news regarding the bromance of Achilles and Patroclus (looking at you, Song of Achilles), enroll in CLAS-B 311 Sex and Gender in the Ancient World, coming up as a late-start class in Fall 2024.
-Or to explore Ancient Greek culture with all its awkward pottery glory, enroll in CLAS-C 101 Ancient Greek Culture, also coming Fall 2024, and earn GEC credits while you’re at it!
+To learn more about fake news regarding the bromance of Achilles and Patroclus (looking at you, Song of Achilles), enroll in CLAS-B 311 Sex and Gender in the Ancient World, coming up as a late-start class in Fall 2026.
+Or to explore Ancient Greek culture with all its awkward pottery glory, enroll in CLAS-C 101 Ancient Greek Culture, coming Fall 2025, and earn GEC credits while you’re at it!
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!